Jaseci-Labs/jaseci/docs/docs/tutorials/CanoniAnalytics/1_preparation.md

 # Preparation

 ### **1. Installing Jaseci**
 Before getting started you have to install Jaseci latest version.
-Jaseci requeres python 3.10 or later version.
+Jaseci requires python 3.10 or later version.
 We prefer you to create a fresh python environment using conda or any other virtual environment packaging to try out codes in this codelab.
 A complete Jaseci installation guide is
 [here](../../docs/getting_started/installation)

-After successfull installation of Jaseci run the help command,
+After successful installation of Jaseci run the help command,

 ```
 jsctl --help